-d) Qualifications for appointment as Chairperson or Presiding Officer:

-Candidate is or has been a Supreme Court Judge or a Chief Justice of a High Court.

-Candidate is or has been a Judge of the Supreme Court or a Chief Justice or a Judge of a High Court.
+- d) Qualifications for appointment as Chairperson or Presiding Officer: Candidate is or has been a Supreme Court Judge or a Chief Justice of a High Court. - Qualifications for appointment as Judicial Member: Candidate is or has been a Judge of the Supreme Court or a Chief Justice or a Judge of a High Court.